Information presented here if for general guidance only.

 The wildlife and habitats on the island and inter-tidal areas are protected by Irish and European The owner of this website does not accept responsibility for the safety of visitors.
-Legislation.
-Visitors should behave sensibly and within the law at all times.
+It is strongly advised that visitors should behave sensibly and within the law at all times.

 1. DO NOT willfully disturb habitats or species.

 2. Check tide times and weather.
 3. Wear appropriate weather proof clothing (avoid bright colours).

 4. Dogs are domesticated predators and regularly cause disturbance to the islands wildlife...leave them at home.

 5. Do not walk out onto the mudflats.
 It is dangerous and you will disturb wildlife.